RiRomain/LEDDisplayPanel/README.md

    You need a thin cable to fit into the data line slots, around 1mm in diameter.
 I've used a sacriphicial ethernet cable.

-   Lay the data line cable in the top left chanel, to start on Din, and go through its dedicated chanel to the connection plate, leave enough cable out the back to later connect the ESP to it (about 10cm extra).
+   Lay the data line cable in the top left chanel, to start on Din, and go through its dedicated chanel to the joining plate, leave enough cable out the back to later connect the ESP to it (about 10cm extra).

    Strip 1 mm off of the cable, and solder it to Din.
    ![LedStrip_FirstSignalWire.JPG](images/LedStrip_FirstSignalWire.JPG "Signal wire installed")